AntoineBlaud/TheCodexRebirth/tracer-win64-kernel/Readme.md

 1. Load the extension using the following command:
    .load C:\Path\To\WinDbgStalker.dll

-2. Export the function definitions of the module to trace using IDA script (see ExportFunctionDefinitions.py).
+2. Export the function definitions of the module to trace using Tenet plugin, or use the ExportFunctionDefinitions.py script provided in the repository.
     The script will generate a file containing the function definitions of the module.
     Example: C:\Path\To\AntiCheatDriverExport.txt
     Only 32 first functions will be selected for tracing.

 3. Attach a module for tracing:
-   !WinDbgStalker.Hook module_name function_def_file_path
+   !WinDbgStalker.AttachModule module_name function_def_file_path
-   Example: !WinDbgStalker.Hook AnticheatDriver C:\Path\To\AntiCheatDriverExport.txt
+   Example: !WinDbgStalker.AttachModule AnticheatDriver C:\Path\To\AntiCheatDriverExport.txt

 4. Run the trace:
    !WinDbgStalker.Run max_running_time max_bp_hit_count